notalwaysquiet/waswiz/README.md

 ## Why script for WAS?
 There are several benefits to scripting for WAS administration.
 The most obvious is that the scripted actions run much faster than an admin can do them by hand in the admin console.
 The second most obvious reason is repeatability.
 One developer chose not to use my script to set up his developement environment, and he told me it took him two days to configure by hand in the admin console and it was at least a week before he got it working right.
 With my script, it would have taken him less than an hour.
-My script framework adds an additional benefit, which is that the config files provide a convenient record of the WAS config, and can be added to version control.
+My script framework adds an additional benefit, which is that the config is read from a plain-text config file.
+The config files provide a convenient (though non-authoritative) record of the WAS config, and can be added to version control.

 ## Python version
 Note that Websphere v5-8.5.5 used Python 2.1 for its wsadmin engine.
 I have recently updated the scripts for the (slightly) newer Python v2.7 used by WAS v9.
 The Python version supported by current Websphere is now only 10 years old now, instead of 20 years old.